IN THIS PAGE

-Not only do your users feel that their print jobs are safer (they can use their mobile app to release their own print job, so that no-one else accidentally takes it), they can also do a lot more with the print jobs too.
+Not only are their print jobs safe (because they can use their mobile app to release their own print job, so that no-one else accidentally takes it), they can also do a lot more with the print jobs.
 Forgot to print it in black and white?
 Or need an extra copy?
-No problem - change it in the app!.
+No problem - change it in the mobile app before printing!

 Looking for the mobile apps?

-Head over to the Getting started for end users page for more details about how to install the mobile apps.
-In short, you’ll need your welcome email from your friendly IT administrator at your organization.
-That will contain your personalized link to download the app!
+Head over to the Printing for end users page for more details about how to install the mobile app.
+In short, users need their welcome email that contains thier personalized link to download the app.

 When you invite users to your organization to print, the welcome email and setup process gets them up and running with the PaperCut Printer, and walks them through setting up their mobile device.